-These values are readable with TPM2\GetCapability().
+Table 6 defines values that are readable with TPM2\GetCapability() (see clause 6.12.1 for the format).

 NOTE 1 This table will require editing when the specification is updated.

 NOTE 2 The year and day of year are those of this specification if the TPM does not implement errata.
 If the TPM implements errata, the values indicate the release date of the errata document.
 There is no provision for indicating that not all errata are implemented.